-- 3.14.1 Notwithstanding paragraph 3.7, the Programme of Study shall normally be composed of a number of courses totalling 180 SCQF credits, including a 60 credit project or dissertation at SCQF level 11. - 3.14.2 The Head of the Primary Academic Unit shall allocate a supervisor for each Student undertaking a Programme of Study involving supervised research work culminating in the submission of a dissertation or supervised research and practical work culminating in the submission of practical work for assessment.
+- 3.14.1 The Programme of Study shall be composed of a number of courses totalling at least 180 SCQF credits, including a 60 credit project or dissertation at SCQF level 11, which, notwithstanding paragraphs 2.9 and 3.6, shall normally be rated at 60 credits. - 3.14.2 The Head of the Primary Academic Unit shall allocate a supervisor for each Student undertaking a Programme of Study involving supervised research work culminating in the submission of a dissertation or supervised research and practical work culminating in the submission of practical work for assessment.